curvednebula/curvednebula.com/src/trimaudio/README.md

 ## About

 Cut unwanted time from the beginning or end of an audio file using an interactive waveform.
-Click or drag the waveform to move the playhead, drag either edge handle to select the part to keep, preview the selection, and export it as Ogg Opus audio.
+Click or drag the waveform to move the playhead, drag either edge handle to select the part to keep, preview the selection, and export it as Ogg Opus, MP3, M4A AAC, or WAV audio.

 The waveform is generated incrementally from short regions distributed across the track.
 Each decoded sample is reduced into a waveform peak and released immediately, so the entire audio file is not retained in browser memory.
 Your audio stays on your device and is never uploaded.